IgniteUI/igniteui-docfx/en/components/grid_groupby.md

 }
 ```

-As an example, the following template would make the group rows summary more verbous:
+As an example, the following template would make the group rows summary more verbose:

 ```html
 <ng-template igxGroupByRow let-groupRow>